YummYume/hoi4-advanced-launcher/README.md

 - `yarn dev` : starts the vite server
 - `yarn electron` : starts the electron app
 - `yarn build` : builds the app
-- `yarn dist` : builds the app with `yarn build` and then the electron app using the `renderer` folder
+- `yarn dist` : runs `yarn translations`, then builds the app with `yarn build` and then builds the electron app using the `renderer` folder
 - `yarn translations` : parses the `.yaml` translations in the `src/translation_parser/translations` folder to `.json` translations in the `src/renderer/src/translations` folder, can also be used with arguments to only parse certain files (example : `yarn translations en fr` will only parse `en.yaml` and `fr.yaml` if they exist)
+- `yarn check` : check files using the `.tsconfig.json` file

 # Good to know
 - 100% open source and free to use.
 Anyone can contribute by making a pull request.